rohany/rohany.github.io/src/content/home.md

 # Research

-I'm broadly interested in algorithms, computer systems, and programming languages.
+I'm broadly interested in programming langauges and computer systems.
 My recent research focuses on the intersection of these fields, in the topic of parallel computing.
-My research aims to present parallel algorithms for difficult problems, and to create efficient, easy to use, and scalable systems to programmers to write parallel code.

 I was fortunate for the opportunity to be advised by [Umut Acar](http://www.umut-acar.org/) and to work with [Sam Westrick](http://www.cs.cmu.edu/~swestric/) at Carnegie Mellon on these topics.
-Recently, I have become interested in databases and data intensive systems, like CockroachDB.

 Some projects I've worked on include:
 * Automatic mapping of computation and data onto heterogenous architectures
 * Memory management systems for parallel functional languages
 * Parallel algorithms for [subgraph isomorphism](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem)
-* Parallel sequence data structures
+* Parallel functional sequence data structures

 ## Publications